Published 14:08 IST, October 21st 2019

 Cameras

--- 20MP selfie camera: Gets job done but again, Xiaomi’s beautification algorithm can be so aggressive at times, it can destroy detail in almost all lighting scenarios.
-You’ll be better off toning it all way down for better results.
+-- 20MP selfie camera: Gets the job done but again, Xiaomi’s beautification algorithm can be so aggressive at times, it can destroy detail in almost all the lighting scenarios.
+You’ll be better off toning it all the way down for better results.
 Portraits shot with it are best in class though – this is one area where Xiaomi has always done well.

 (Photos by Saurabh Singh)